Hybrid VCSPs with crisp and conservative valued templates: Valued templates: conservative case

-Recently Thapper and \v{Z}ivn\'y \cite{Thapper15:Sherali} showed that a universal algorithm based on Sherali-Adams relaxation solves any tractable fixed-template valued conservative CSP.
-Moreover, the complexity of the last algorithm depends on the size of a template $\bGamma$ polynomially.
-This implies the following result.
+where $(S_j,{\bf t}) \subseteq (S_i,{\bf s})$ means that an assignment of variables $S_j$ to $\bf t$ is consistent with an assignment of variables $S_i$ to $\bf s$.
+Thapper and \v{Z}ivn\'y showed that the Sherali-Adams relaxation with parameters $(2,3)$ solves any tractable fixed-template valued conservative CSP.
+Moreover, the complexity of the latter algorithm depends on the size of a template $\bGamma$ polynomially.
+This implies the following result. \else \fi \begin{theorem} Any conservative valued language is widely c-tractable. \end{theorem} \ifTR Before we start the proof of this theorem, we need the lemma: \begin{lemma} If $\bGamma$ is conservative and $\bR$ is such that $\textsc{VCSP}(\bGamma_{\bR})$ is tractable, then $\Gamma_{\bR}\cup {\bf Un}_{V\times D}$ is a tractable conservative language. \end{lemma} \begin{proof}[Sketch] In lemma \ref{prototype} we showed the equivalence of $\textsc{VCSP}(\bGamma_{\bR})$ and $\textsc{VCSP}^+_{\bR}(\bGamma)$.
+Therefore, $\textsc{VCSP}^+_{\bR}(\bGamma)$ is a tractable problem.